A teacher getting the children to self assess their work against the lesson aims and objectives.

 are destined for the low wage gig economy and who are perceived to have had a

 in education is needed.
-I believe the way education is fractured and divided in
+The way education is fractured and divided in

 this country is the root cause of our societies divisions, our lack of “intercourse